-In a recent Quora post, a student asked whether community college is worth their time.
-We’ll be responding to this question today with some insight from Allison Dahleen, one of our college counselors.
+In a recent Quora post, a student asked, “is community college for losers?“.
+We’ll respond to this question today with insight from Allison Dahleen, our Director of Service.
 Allison is a college expert who has worked with hundreds of students to plan their academic futures.

 Here at HelloCollege, we’re on a mission to help high school students successfully navigate the process of applying to four-year colleges and universities.
 Although most of the advice you’ll find posted on the HelloCollege blog applies to this more traditional college-application scenario we know that figuring out what you want to do after high school can be stressful and confusing.